douglas-guyett-mg/crimson-pangolin/documentation/scratch-page/overview.md

 # Scratch Page System

-**Status**: Specification v0.1
+**Status:** v0.1 (Draft)
-**Last Updated**: 2025-10-31
+**Last Updated:** 2025-11-07
-**Alignment**: Si Core Engineering Tenants (documentation-as-code, tests-first, modularity, technology-agnosticism)
+**Alignment:** Si Core Engineering Tenants (documentation-as-code, tests-first, modularity, technology-agnosticism)

 ## Overview

-The Scratch Page is a semi-durable, shared working notes system where hobgoblins, tools, and memory systems record pending observations, contextual insights, and alerts that don't fit the formal structure of Frontal Cortex goals and pending actions.
+The Scratch Page is a semi-durable, shared working notes system where daemons, tools, and memory systems record stories and vignettes—observations, contextual insights, and alerts that may or may not result in Frontal Cortex actions and plans.

-The Scratch Page enables Si to maintain situational awareness across turns by capturing:
+The Scratch Page captures the "what we've learned" stories that inform decision-making:
 - **Pending states**: "Waiting for email confirmation"
 - **Contextual insights**: "They're going to bistro vendome - they'll like the 2020 Marcel La Pierre"
 - **Risk alerts**: "Fraud ring targeting people like them - high alert"
-- **Observations**: Findings from tools and hobgoblins that inform future decisions
+- **Observations**: Findings from tools and daemons that inform future decisions

+These stories may lead to Frontal Cortex actions (e.g., "Send wine recommendation"), or they may remain as contextual awareness without formal commitment.

 ## Purpose

 The Scratch Page serves to:

-1. **Capture Transient Observations**: Record findings that are important but not formal goals/actions
+1. **Capture Stories and Vignettes**: Record observations, insights, and alerts as stories that may or may not lead to formal actions
-2. **Enable Cross-Turn Awareness**: Make observations available to future turns
+2. **Enable Cross-Turn Awareness**: Make observations available to future turns for context and decision-making
-3. **Support Tool Integration**: Allow tools to add findings and recommendations
+3. **Support Tool Integration**: Allow tools to add findings and recommendations without formal commitment
-4. **Support Hobgoblin Coordination**: Enable hobgoblins to share pending thoughts
+4. **Support Daemon Coordination**: Enable daemons to share pending thoughts and contextual awareness
-5. **Inform Decision-Making**: Provide context for Router, Executor, and other hobgoblins
+5. **Inform Decision-Making**: Provide context for Router, Executor, and other daemons to decide what becomes a Frontal Cortex action
-6. **Track Pending States**: Maintain awareness of waiting conditions and pending confirmations
+6. **Track Pending States**: Maintain awareness of waiting conditions and pending confirmations that may or may not require formal action

+## Relationship to Frontal Cortex

+**Scratch Page** and **Frontal Cortex** serve complementary purposes:

+- **Scratch Page**: "What we've learned/observed" — Stories and vignettes that capture contextual awareness
+- **Frontal Cortex**: "What we're committing to do" — Formal goals and actionable next steps

+**Flow**:
+1. Tools/daemons observe something → Add story to Scratch Page
+2. Router/Executor review Scratch Page stories
+3. If story warrants action → Create Frontal Cortex action/goal
+4. If not → Story remains in Scratch, expires, or gets archived

+**Key Distinction**:
+- Scratch Page stories are **low-commitment** observations that inform decision-making
+- Frontal Cortex actions are **high-commitment** formal plans with ownership and accountability
+- A story may never become an action (it just provides context)
+- An action should be traceable back to the story that motivated it

 ## Scope